aeternity/protocol/contracts/fate.md

 The cell cost is 1 cell.

 ### BITS_ALL_N
-The sell cost is 1 for every 64 bits used.
+The cell cost is 1 for every 64 bits used.

 ### BITS_SET, BITS_CLEAR
-The sell cost is 1 for every 64 bits used by the resulting bit field.
+The cell cost is 1 for every 64 bits used by the resulting bit field.

 ### BYTES_CONCAT
 The cell cost is 1 cell per 8 bytes in the produced byte array.

+### BYTES_TO_STR
+The cell cost is 1 cell per 8 bytes in resulting string + 1 cell.

+### BYTES_SPLIT
+The number of cells used is the tuple size which is 2 + 2.

+### AUTH_TX_HASH
+If in auth context the number of cells used is 2 + 2, otherwise the number of cells used is 1 + 2.

 ### VARIANT
 The cell cost is two times the length of the list of arities plus one for